There are four directorates that support the mission and vision of DSS, also known as the operational elements, which

 - Counterintelligence (CI)

-Industrial Policy & Programs (IP) provides headquarters support to the field operations and cleared industry in the areas of industrial and personnel security policy, mitigation of Foreign Ownership, Control or Influence (FOCI), implementation of FOCI countermeasures, and administration of international programs.
+Industrial Security Integration & Application (IP) provides headquarters support to the field operations and cleared industry in the areas of industrial and personnel security policy, mitigation of Foreign Ownership, Control or Influence (FOCI), implementation of FOCI countermeasures, and administration of international programs.
 FOCI professionals work with experts in security, finance, business structures, and governance identifying, recording, and analyzing foreign investment in U.S. companies performing classified work.
 IP also coordinates with senior members of foreign, civilian and military organizations, who represent more than 65 foreign governments that are signatories of Bilateral Security Agreements, for the timely and secure international movement of both U.S. and foreign classified information.

 The Center for Development of Security Excellence (CDSE) provides security education and training to security professionals throughout the Intelligence Community.
 The CDSE provides classroom and web-based training and is committed to providing and developing state-of-the-art training to the Department of Defense that can be accessed anytime or anywhere.